-- (a) There is established within the Department of Justice an Office of Special Prosecutor which shall be headed by a Special Prosecutor appointed by the President, by and with the advice and consent of the Senate. - (b) The Special Prosecutor shall be appointed for a term of three years and shall be compensated at a rate provided for level IV of the Executive Schedule under section 5315 of Title 5, United States Code.
-No person shall serve as Special Prosecutor for more than a single term. - (c) A person shall not be appointed Special Prosecutor if he has at any time during the five years preceding such appointment held a high level position of trust and responsibility on the personal campaign staff of, or in an organization or political party working on behalf of, a candidate for any elective Federal office.
-This provision shall not, however, form the basis for any challenge of the legitimacy of a Special Prosecutor or the validity of any of his actions, once he has been appointed. - (d) The grounds for removal of a Special Prosecutor should be, and to the maximum extent permitted by the Constitution shall be, limited to those which constitute extraordinary impropriety.
-In the event of any removal, the President shall promptly submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report describing with particularity the grounds for such action.
+(a) There is established within the Department of Justice an Office of Special Prosecutor which shall be headed by a Special Prosecutor appointed by the President, by and with the advice and consent of the Senate.

+(b) The Special Prosecutor shall be appointed for a term of three years.
+No person shall serve as Special Prosecutor for more than a single term.

+(c) A person shall not be appointed Special Prosecutor if he has at any time during the five years preceding such appointment held a high level position of trust and responsibility on the personal campaign staff of, or in an organization or political party working on behalf of, a Candidate for any elective Federal office.
+This provision shall not, however, form the basis for any challenge of the legitimacy of a Special Prosecutor or the validity of any of his actions, once he has been appointed.

+(d) The grounds for removal of a Special Prosecutor should be, and to the maximum extent permitted by the Constitution shall be, limited to those which constitute extraordinary impropriety.
+In the event of any removal or attempted removal, the President shall promptly submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report describing with particularity the grounds for such action.